wp-plugins/hmk-add-images-for-categories-and-pages/readme.txt

-=== HMK ADD Images for Categories and pages. ===
+=== HMK Featured Images for Categories and pages. ===

-Plugin Name:HMK ADDs Images for Categories and pages.
+Plugin Name:HMK Featured Images for Categories and pages.
 Contributors:XpertOne
 Requires at least: 2.8 or higher
 Tested up to: 3.7.1